Concerns over leaving US bases in Afghanistan on China’s ‘western flank’

 Defense Secretary Lloyd Austin and the chairman of the Joint Chiefs of Staff Gen. Mark Milley said Thursday at the Pentagon they don’t have the answers "yet" when asked how they will prevent the Taliban from taking over Kabul after U.S. forces leave Afghanistan.

-"We are hopeful that the Afghan security forces will play a major role in stopping the Taliban," Austin said, but admitted, "It will be a challenge for them."
+"We are hopeful that the Afghan security forces will play a major role in stopping the Taliban," Austin said, but admitted, "This will be a challenge for them."

 It was the first time the two appeared together at a press conference since the inauguration and since President Joe Biden announced the remaining 3,200 U.S. troops would be withdrawing.